Killiney – Coastal Views, Historic Hill Park and Blue Flag Beach

 What to See & Do

-• Obelisk – a Victorian monument commemorating the 1741 famine relief.
+• The Obelisk – a Victorian monument commemorating the 1741 famine relief efforts and the dry-stone walls that cover the hilltop.

-• Pyramid (Wishing Stone) – legend says a wish comes true if you circle its levels and look toward St Begnet’s Oratory on Dalkey Island.
+• The Pyramid (Wishing Stone) – locally known as the Wishing Stone.
+Legend says that if you circle each level, climb to the top, and look toward St Begnet’s Oratory on Dalkey Island, your wish will come true.

-• Tea rooms – historic 19th‑century tea rooms near the hill’s entrance serve coffee, scones and light lunches.
+• Tea Rooms – a 19th-century building near the main entrance serving coffee, scones, and light lunches.

-Killiney Beach is an 800 m stony stretch that curves gently toward the sea.
-It is a Blue Flag beach (awarded again in 2025) and offers clean, safe swimming with lifeguards on duty throughout the summer months.
-Facilities include disabled‑access ramps, public toilets next to the DART car park, and a seasonal coffee‑truck – Fred & Nancy’s – serving sandwiches, chowder and pastries.
-Dogs are welcome on a lead, and the beach is a popular spot for sunrise walks, kite‑surfing practice and occasional dolphin sightings.
+Killiney Beach is an 800-metre stony shoreline that curves gently toward the sea.
+It was awarded a Blue Flag in 2025 for water quality, environmental management, and safety standards.
+The beach is suitable for swimming, with lifeguards on duty throughout the summer months.
+Facilities include disabled-access ramps, public toilets near the DART car park, and a seasonal food truck, Fred & Nancy’s, which serves clam chowder, sandwiches, and pastries.
+Dogs are permitted on a lead, and the calm currents make it a popular spot for sunrise walks and occasional dolphin sightings.

-A short walk from the beach leads to the Martello Tower, part of a network of coastal forts built in the early 19th century to guard against French invasion.
-The Killiney Bay Heritage Trail, promoted by the local community council, links the tower with the medieval monastic ruin (Cill Iníon Léinín) and several hidden viewpoints.
+Beyond the hill and beach, Killiney holds quieter historical layers.
+A short walk from the shore leads to a Martello Tower, part of the early-19th-century coastal defence network built to guard against French invasion.
+The Killiney Bay Heritage Trail, developed with local community support, links the tower with the medieval monastic ruin and several lesser-known viewpoints.
+The trail is ideal for visitors who prefer a self-guided history walk over structured tours.

 Golf & Leisure

-Founded in 1903, Killiney Golf Club is a nine‑hole parkland course with panoramic sea views.
-The clubhouse includes a bar, dining room and a practice area open seven days a week.
-Even non‑golfers enjoy the surrounding greens for a leisurely stroll.
+Founded in 1903, Killiney Golf Club operates a nine-hole parkland course set across undulating terrain with sweeping sea views.
+The clubhouse includes a bar, dining room, and practice area open seven days a week.
+Even non-golfers often use the surrounding greens for a leisurely stroll, and the course remains one of Dublin’s oldest continuously operating clubs.

 Dining & Pubs

-• The Druid’s Chair – a traditional pub on Killiney Hill Road with a view down toward Bray.
+• The Druid’s Chair – a traditional pub on Killiney Hill Road with views down toward Bray and a reliable all-day menu.

-• Masala – Indian cuisine in the Killiney shopping centre, praised for its presentation.
+• Masala – Indian cuisine located in the Killiney shopping centre, noted for careful presentation and consistent flavour.

-• Mapas Restaurant – the flagship restaurant of Fitzpatrick Castle Hotel, focusing on locally sourced Irish produce.
+• Mapas Restaurant – the flagship dining room at Fitzpatrick Castle Hotel, focusing on locally sourced Irish produce and classic techniques.

 Practical Information